byronwong/JS-consolidate/07-Functions.md

 > NOTE: an inner function does not get access to the this object, instead it gets its own `this`, to solve this you can bind this in a variable and then pass it e.g.

+> Even better use an arrow function as it will inherit this from the parent environment

 ```js
   var foo = {
     name: 'bar'